-M/s Lalit Kumar & Co., Chartered Accountants, New Delhi who were appointed as Internal Auditors for the year 2018-19, have shown inability to continue as an internal auditors of the Company.
 M/s.
-Pardeep Sharma & Associates, Chartered Accountants, (Registration No. 029181N), Delhi have been appointed as internal auditor of the Company for the financial year 2019-20 to perform the functions of internal audit of the Company.
+Pardeep Sharma & Associates, Chartered Accountants, (Registration No. 029181N), Delhi have been appointed as internal auditors of the Company for the financial year 2020-21 to perform the functions of internal audit of the Company.

 17.5 COST AUDITORS